 Mastering a balance of quality sleep (and enough of it), consuming enough calories and protein, and adding resistance and high intensity interval training to your routine can help combat the adverse effects of aging on metabolism.
 Getting your gut health in check can also be helpful, not to mention improve your overall quality of life significantly.

 From a nutritional standpoint, vitamin C, vitamin B12, zinc, and magnesium (all found in FullWell’s Vitality + Virility for Men) can help protect mitochondrial function and support overall metabolic health.

 What if I am trying to conceive?
 How does all of this play into the health of my baby?

-As we know, a mother’s lifestyle, diet, and exposure to environmental factors in preconception or in utero, influences the development of baby and even future generations.
+As we know, a mother’s lifestyle, diet, and exposure to environmental factors in preconception or in utero influences the development of baby and even future generations.
 But new studies have expanded our understanding of how similar factors from the father have a direct or indirect impact on fertilization, embryo development, pregnancy, and the long-term health of baby.

 LET’S TALK ABOUT: The male role in fertilization and embryo development

-It is becoming more and more clear through emerging research that the impact of sperm on fertilization happens before an oocyte is even fertilized.
-In a study evaluating how semen interacts with a woman’s reproductive tract, researchers found that sperm were able to deliver signals, or essentially ‘persuade’ her immune system to allow fertilization to occur (4).
+It is becoming more and more apparent through emerging research that the impact of sperm on fertilization happens before an oocyte is even fertilized.
+In a study evaluating how semen interacts with a woman’s reproductive tract, researchers found that sperm were able to deliver signals or essentially ‘persuade’ her immune system to allow fertilization to occur (4).
 Other studies show that the father’s genes help build a baby's placenta more than the mother’s (5) (6) (7).